ansible-lockdown/UBUNTU22-CIS/README.md

   - [Tower User Guide](https://docs.ansible.com/ansible-tower/latest/html/userguide/index.html)
   - [Ansible Community Info](https://docs.ansible.com/ansible/latest/community/index.html)
 - Functioning Ansible and/or Tower Installed, configured, and running.
 This includes all of the base Ansible/Tower configurations, needed packages installed, and infrastructure setup.
 - Please read through the tasks in this role to gain an understanding of what each control is doing.
-Some of the tasks are disruptive and can have unintended consiquences in a live production system.
+Some of the tasks are disruptive and can have unintended consequences in a live production system.
 Also familiarize yourself with the variables in the defaults/main.yml file or the [Main Variables Wiki Page](https://github.com/ansible-lockdown/UBUNTU22-CIS/wiki/Main-Variables).

 **Technical Dependencies:**